enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/javascript-proxy.md

 ## What Is This

-- an object to create a wrapper for another object
+- An object to create a wrapper for another object

 ## Why Proxy

-- intercept and redefined fundamental operations for target object
+- Intercept and redefined fundamental operations for target object

 ## Take A Look